navikt/kafka-sandbox/README.md

 clean up producers running in the background, you can kill them with `kill
 $(jobs -p)`.)

+You could also produce 1000 messages with no delay, to really see batch size increase on the consumer side:

+    ./clients.sh produce 1000

 Going further, you can test true parallel messages consumption in Spring, by changing the number of partitions on the `measurements` topic: